-The objectives of the works proposed under this Foreshore Licence application are as follows:
+The objectives of the works proposed under this foreshore licence application are as follows:

-- To gather further information on seabed and sub-seabed conditions. - To gather sufficient geotechnical data on the stability of soils, sediments, clays and gravels to allow the characterisation of the sub-seabed strata to inform design. - To collect accurate wind and metocean (wave, current, tide and water levels) information. - To provide the project team with baseline information on the environmental conditions at the site, including marine ecology, bird, mammals and benthos. - To provide the project team with information on the archaeological conditions at the site.
+- To gather further information on seabed and sub-seabed conditions; - To gather sufficient geotechnical data on the stability of soils, sediments, clays and gravels to allow the characterisation of the sub-seabed strata to inform design; - To provide baseline information on the benthos along the export cable corridor; and - To provide information on the archaeological conditions along the export cable corridor.

-In order to meet the above objectives various SI works and monitoring device deployments are required, for which a Foreshore Licence is required.
+In order to meet the above objectives various SI works and monitoring device deployments are required, for which a foreshore licence is required.